tylert/tylert.github.io/source/core/portable_units.rst

 * https://github.com/ZitaoTech/Hackberry-Pi_Zero  Pi 02W with a tiny screen and keyboard
 * https://github.com/ericjenott/Evertop  solar-powered emulated 80186 for running Minix, DOS, Windows 3.0, etc.
 * https://github.com/unkyulee/micro-journal
+* https://danielmangum.com/posts/laptop-hdmi-monitor-sbc  using an old laptop as a HDMI display for an SBC (using a USB capture device)

 Power Supplies